 R.D.
-Kriz, M. Yaman, M. Harting, and A.A.
-Ray
+Kriz1, M. Yaman2, M. Harting3, and A.A.
+Ray4

 Abstract A review of second order tensor visualization methods and new methods for visualizing higher order tensors are presented.
-A new visualization method is introduced that demonstrates the property of mathematical invariance and arbitrary transformations associate with tensor equations.
-Together these visualization methods can enhance our understanding of tensors and their equations and can be insightful in the analysis and interpretation of large complex three-dimensional numerical/experimental data sets.
+A new visualization method is introduced that demonstrates the property of mathematical invariance and arbitrary transformations associated with tensor equations.
+Together these visualization methods can enhance our understanding of tensors and their equations and can be insightful in the analysis and interpretation of physical properties embedded in large complex three-dimensional numerical-experimental data sets.